denten/denten.github.io/_includes/CV/04-publications.md

    Computation](http://www.sup.org/books/title/?id=26821).* Stanford
 University Press, 2017.
 Alienation of intellectual labor from the material contexts of the digital word.
-2. "An Inquiry Concerning the Creative Limits of Artificial Intelligence."
+2. "Author Function: An Inquiry Concerning the Creative Limits of Artificial Intelligence."
+Under review.
-   Manuscript in progress.
 The fetishism of "smart" commodities.
 3. *Literature and the Experimental Humanities* with Maria Sachiko Cecire.
    Under contract by invitation to "Literature and Contemporary Thought" series published by Routledge, ed.
 Ursula K. Heise & Guillermina De Ferrari.